lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

    serialNumber        CertificateSerialNumber }
 ~~~~~~

-OCSPRequests that conform to this profile MUST include only one Request
+OCSPRequests that conform to the profile in this document MUST
-in the OCSPRequest.RequestList structure.
+include only one Request in the OCSPRequest.RequestList structure.

 The CertID.issuerNameHash and CertID.issuerKeyHash fields contain hashes
-of the issuer's DN and public key, respectively.
+of the issuer's DN (Distinguished Name) and public key, respectively.
 OCSP clients that
-conform with this profile MUST use SHA-256 as defined in {{!RFC6234}} as
+conform with this profile MUST use SHA-256 as defined
+in {{Section 2.2 of !RFC5754}} as
 the hashing algorithm for the CertID.issuerNameHash and the
 CertID.issuerKeyHash values.

 Older OCSP clients which provide backward compatibility with
 {{!RFC5019}} use SHA-1 as defined in {{!RFC3174}} as the hashing
 algorithm for the CertID.issuerNameHash and the
 CertID.issuerKeyHash values.
-However, these OCSP clients should
+However, these OCSP clients MUST
 transition from SHA-1 to SHA-256 as soon as practical.

 Clients MUST NOT include the singleRequestExtensions structure.